TRANSFORMATIONAL AFRICAN AMERICAN CHRISTIAN LEADERSHIP DMin

 Year Two: Aug 8-12, 2022 (Chicago)

 60- and 64-unit students will need to complete additional classes.
 Please see the main DMin website for more information.

 The Contributions and Challenges of the African American Context

 Year One will focus on the historic and socio-historic contributions of the African American context from its birth as a slave church, its development as a collective socially transformative movement, and the rise of mega-churches.
 Attention will be given to the issues and challenges facing African American communities presently as well as to opportunities for a more fruitful future.
 Students will engage ways in which the African American context can serve as a vital gift to the broader world regardless of its ethnic or racial makeup.

 Exploring Theology & Culture for Greater Community Engagement

 On-campus Seminar: Chicago, IL

-Year Two will focus on the disconnect and intersections between the development of Black theology, Reconciliation theology, and the African American church.
-Students will gain a deeper understanding of and critically evaluate African American subcultures: hip hop culture, Black film, urban popular culture, and video games, which directly affect the ability of the African American church to become more prolific missionally.
+Year Two will focus on the disconnect and intersections between the development of Black theology, Reconciliation theology, and the African American context.
+Students will gain a deeper understanding of and critically evaluate African American subcultures: hip hop culture, Black film, urban popular culture, and video games, which directly affect the ability of African American communities to become more prolific missionally.
 Models of community development and transformation will be explored, dissected, and evaluated so that students develop a theology of culture within their respective contexts.

 Contextualized Leadership and Organizational Development